 Peter: Let’s walk back.
 Tell me about your Amazon selling history because I don’t feel like I really know this.
 I know you started out with books.
 And you’ve since branched out to other categories.
 But tell me about your Amazon history leading up to when you showed up at my front door.

-So I just like immediately just went whole hog into the FBAmastery.com site, I read everything that I could, I watched all the videos.
+So I immediately just went whole hog into the FBAmastery.com site, I read everything that I could, I watched all the videos.

 I started just manually sourcing for Amazon, just grabbing all the books that I could, and immediately just turning those around.
-I was all books for maybe about a year or so and just kind of did it kind of like as a side gig.
+I was all books for maybe about a year or so and just did as a side gig.
 And I kind of fell out of it for a while.

 So anyways, back to March 1st.
-I started sourcing for FBA again, and I just went out looking for things outside of books and slowly just growing it.
-It’s so weird now because you know, I remember at the time, I think I spent like $200 to $300 on that first FBA shipment when I came back.
-And I was like, This is crazy.
-Then when I showed up at your place, I had spent like just south of $900 on all that inventory.
+I started sourcing for FBA again, and I just went out looking for things outside of books and started growing the business.
+It’s so weird now because you know, I remember at the time, I think I spent $200 to $300 on that first FBA shipment when I came back.
+And I thought, “this is crazy.”
+Then when I showed up at your place, I had spent just south of $900 on all that inventory.
 Today I just finished dropping off what was a $1,600 my first shipment.
 So just the way that it scales.
 It’s insane.

 How he starting his nomad Amazon seller life

-Peter: Okay, so you were doing books and then you sort of branch out.
-And so you mentioned March 1st, so as of the time we’re recording this that would be about 11 months ago.
+Peter: Okay, so you were doing books and then you sort of branched out.
 And so you made a ton of ground in the last several months so bring me up to the point where you showed up at my door.
-I don’t even think the trip you were on at that point, I think it turned into an inventory-sourcing trip after or like right when you arrived.
+I think it turned into an inventory-sourcing trip right before you arrived.
 It didn’t start out that way, right?

-Danny: I was like I think like a week into my trip at that point.
-And literally, I was a couple of hours away for just like a convention that I was going to.
-After that just being on the road noticing just I can hit all these sources throughout the country.
+Danny: I was a week into my trip at that point.
+And literally, I was a couple of hours away for just a convention that I was going to.
+After that just being on the road noticing that I can hit all these sources throughout the country.
 And I kinda just figured why stop?
 Why go back now, you know?

 How hitting the road exploded Danny’s Amazon business

-The reason I’m emphasizing this is I think your story is very relatable because even though you’ve been selling on Amazon for a minute, it really didn’t kick off until like the last 90 days.
+Peter: I think your story is very relatable because even though you’ve been selling on Amazon for a minute, it really didn’t kick off until the last 90 days.
 Is that fair to say?

 Danny: Kind of.
 I just posted a thread on my Twitter, because I recently passed over $100k for the last 12 months.
-Which is insane because being that I started March, was really more 100 grand in about 10 months.
-But in that, I posted my graph for the last year and you can very clearly see, you know, there’s the point where it’s kind of going up and then we get to where I’m on the road and it just goes vertical.
+Which is insane because given that I started in March.
+I posted my graph for the last year and you can very clearly see, you know, there’s the point where it’s kind of going up and then we get to where I’m on the road and it just goes vertical.

-Peter: So you’re doing, again, when I say on the road, like you’re not going home and then going back out.
+Peter: So when we say you’re on the road, you’re not going home and then going back out.
 Like you are on the road, right?
 You’ve been gone for 100 days at this point.

 Danny: Yeah.
-So I live basically out in like the Great Lakes.
+So I live out in the Great Lakes.
 And I’m currently in Boise, Idaho.

 Peter: I want people to understand rather, that you’re not playing it safe.
 Like, “oh, I’m gonna stay within a three-hour radius.”
 You are in the woods half the time when you text me.